Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 2. SKIL 5280-01 Budget Circular Saw

 The SKIL 5280-01 circular saw has a deep 7½-inch blade and a 15-amp motor capable of 5,300 RPM while unloaded.
-Since it weighs in at just under 7 pounds, you can use it all day without feeling fatigued.
-We also really like the dust blower that keeps the blade’s path free of sawdust and waste.
+Since it weighs just under 7 pounds, you can use it all day without feeling fatigued.
+We also like the dust blower that keeps the blade’s path free of sawdust and waste.

 - Powerful cuts